 How much does an ERP integration cost?

-Generally, the time and the cost of integration deployment depend on factors such as your enterprise’s size, the numbers of data that need to be synchronized, the numbers of users, the type of business system that the business is currently using.
+Generally, the time and cost of integration deployment depend on factors such as your enterprise’s size, the amount of data that needs to be synchronized, the number of users, and the business’s current business system.
 Of course, your business can build up an integration solution by adopting a specialist team of developers by applying those ways.
-However, the cost of hiring an “in-house” developer team might not be affordable.
+However, hiring an “in-house” developer team might not be affordable.

-Therefore, you need a consultant to gain reliable advice, and third-party integration is what you can expect to have top-notch service.
-That is the reason why Beehexa is a standout provider, which you can contact and receive immediate consultation.
+Therefore, you need a consultant to gain reliable advice, and third-party integration is what you can expect for top-notch service.
+That is why Beehexa is a standout provider which you can contact and receive immediate consultation.